-Remembering the Legacy of Our Dealers: Ellen Cheever and Ronald McDonald House of Delaware
+Remembering the Legacy of Ellen Cheever & Ronald McDonald House

 Cheever approached this project with very distinct goals.
 She needed to stay within a limited budget, avoid altering the footprint or plumbing and electrical work, and utilize the same style of cabinets in the original room.
 The kitchen needed to be easy to clean and maintain.
 It also called for a unique balance of industrial capacity with an intimate, home-like feeling.
 Cheever’s personability and compassion shine through in the finished work, an element that makes the kitchen one of a kind.
 Ultimately, three separate kitchen areas were brought to life within one 271-sq.-ft. space, while two other separate spaces share a 180-sq.-ft. area.
 She reimagined the common space that is used for sharing daily meals so that it flowed seamlessly with the kitchens.
 This morphed the design into a much more cohesive and productive kitchen concept which now gives families a straightforward experience.